stoth68000/sc0710/README.md

 The primary development platform for the project is Centos 7.5.1804 (Core), although the driver is expected to work on multiple distributions.

+# License
+Driver for the Elgato 4k60 Pro mk.2 HDMI capture card.

+Copyright (c) 2021 Steven Toth <stoth@kernellabs.com>

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the

+GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.

 # Background
 Most of the investigation work is being done on Windows 10.
 I'm instrumenting the hardware with debug wiring, identifying common